Medication to prevent joint damage

 The choice of drug depends on various factors, including how doctors think the condition will develop, how far it has progressed, and whether certain medications can't be used, for instance because the person has other medical conditions.

-Generally speaking, treatment is started using methotrexate as a basic therapy.
+Generally speaking, rheumatoid arthritis treatment is started using methotrexate.
 Because it can take a while for methotrexate to start working, it is often combined with the steroid medication prednisolone at first.
 After a few weeks you have an appointment with the doctor to see whether the treatment is helping.
 The appointment involves physical examinations, blood tests and sometimes x-rays too.

-After six months, the goal of treatment should be reached: a complete – or at least very noticeable – reduction in inflammation.
+After six months there should be a complete or at least very clear reduction in inflammation.
 If that hasn’t happened, methotrexate can be combined with a different conventional disease-modifying drug or with a biologic drug.
-If people have to stop using methotrexate because they don't tolerate it well, they can carry on using a biologic drug on its own.
+If people have to stop using methotrexate because they don’t tolerate it well, they can carry on using only a biologic drug.

 The aim of long-term treatment with disease-modifying drugs is to prevent joint damage, or delay it for a long time, if possible.
-Some people switch to a different medication after a while, for example because they don't tolerate the first medication well or because it's no longer effective enough.
-In other people, the dose and number of medications can be reduced after a while.
-But disease-modifying drugs don't have a noticeable effect in some people, so they stop using them.
+Some people switch to a different medication after a while, for example because they don't tolerate the first medication well or because it’s no longer effective enough.
+Other people can reduce the dose and number of medications after a while.
+But disease-modifying drugs don’t have a noticeable effect in some people, so they stop using them.

 How effective are drugs like methotrexate?

 Research has shown that conventional disease-modifying drugs can prevent damage to joints and relieve symptoms.
-In research on medication for rheumatoid arthritis, a treatment is considered to work if it reduces swelling in the joints and at least three of the following improvements occur:
+These studies consider a treatment to be effective if it reduces swelling in the joints and at least three of the following improvements occur:

 An analysis of methotrexate studies that lasted one year found the following: